lsst/dp0-2_lsst_io/data-access-analysis-tools/api-intro.rst

     :alt: TBD

 3. Fill in `https://data.lsst.cloud/api/tap` in the “TAP URL” window and click the “Use Service” button.
+(If you wish to access DP0.3 -- which is a database of solar system objects that supplements the main DP0.2 database -- rather than the main DP0.2 database, use `https://data.lsst.cloud/api/ssotap` instead.)

 .. figure:: /_static/API_TOPCAT_DLT_2.png
     :name: API_TOPCAT_DLT_2